Ma-Marcinowski/Verificational-Model/README.md

     * Preprocessing v0.3 (binarized images, only IAM images are denoised);

-    * Training dataset - a subset of combined CVL and IAM databases, containing 2740 document images (1415 from CVL and 1325 from IAM) by 822 writers (283 from CVL and 539 from IAM) - 3493614 image pairs (equal number of positive and negative instances).
-Dataframe split into 2 equal size parts;
+    * Training dataset - a subset of combined CVL and IAM databases, containing 2740 document images (1415 from CVL and 1325 from IAM) by 822 writers (283 from CVL and 539 from IAM) - 3493614 image pairs (equal number of positive and negative instances) divided into two equal training dataframes;

     * Validation dataset - a subset of combined CVL and IAM databases, containing 403 document images (189 from CVL and 214 from IAM) by 145 writers (27 from CVL and 118 from IAM) - 20% of test instances.